 Previous Ranking: 1

 Win32/Adware.Multiplug is a Possible Unwanted Application that once it gets a foothold on the users system might cause applications to display pop-up advertising windows during internet browsing.

 Previous Ranking: 3

 Sality is a polymorphic file infector.
-When run starts a service and create/delete registry keys related with security activities in the system and to ensure the start of malicious process each reboot of operating system.
+When executed registry keys are created or deleted related to security applications in the system and to ensure that the malicious process restarts each time the operating system is rebooted.

-It modifies EXE and SCR files and disables services and process related to security solutions.
+It modifies EXE and SCR files and disables services and processes implemented by and associated with security solutions.

 Previous Ranking: 4

 LNK/Agent.AK is a link that concatenates commands to execute legitimate code while running the threat code in the background.
 It is similar in its effect to the older autorun.inf type of threat.
 This vulnerability became known at the time of discovery of Stuxnet, as it was one of four vulnerabilities that were executed by Stuxnet variants.

 Percentage Detected: 1.29%